Scythe-Anticheat/Scythe-Anticheat/README.md

 # FAQ

 Q1: Does the AntiCheat auto-ban?<br />
 Yes.
-Currently only CommandBlockExploit/F, IllegalItems/C, IllegalItems/D, IllegalItems/E and Crasher/A autoban.
+Currently only CommandBlockExploit/F, IllegalItems/C, IllegalItems/D, IllegalItems/E, and Crasher/A autoban.
 To enable autobanning do /function settings/autoban

 Q2: Is it customizable?<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A2: Yes using /function settings/<name> or by modifying the .mcfunction files

 # Notes
 When applying the pack to your world make sure the addon is at the top of the behavior pack list and GameTest Framework is enabled.
-This is to ensure all checks and systems work properly
+This is to ensure all checks and systems work properly.